culanomeara/pp5-peaknutrition/README.md

 - Content should be high quality and well structured.
 - Provide fully responsive application with straightforward navigation
 - Ensure only authenticated and valid users have access to CRUD functionality
+- Add a Product
+- Update/Edit a product
+- Delete a product
+- Create SALE/Offers

 [Back to top](<#contents>)